LaboniAkter84/Sales-Analysis-Dashboard-/README.md

 **Top Selling Category by Revenue:** Bikes overwhelmingly dominate revenue at 24M, dwarfing Accessories (1M) and Clothing (0M) — bikes are clearly the core product line driving the business.

-**Profit % by Category** This is the nuance that balances the chart above: despite bikes generating the most revenue, Accessories actually carries the highest profit margin (42.39%), followed by Clothing (29.86%), with Bikes the lowest of the three (27.75%).
+**Profit % by Category:** This is the nuance that balances the chart above: despite bikes generating the most revenue, Accessories actually carries the highest profit margin (42.39%), followed by Clothing (29.86%), with Bikes the lowest of the three (27.75%).
 This is a critical strategic insight — the business should consider bundling and upselling accessories with every bike sale, since accessories are both an easy attach-sale and meaningfully more profitable per dollar of revenue.